-Soy Butter Chocolate Chip Cookies – An Allergy Alternative to Peanut Butter Cookies; at last, an allergy free alternative to peanut butter cookies that everyone can enjoy.
+Soy Butter Chocolate Chip Cookies.
+An Allergy Alternative to Peanut Butter Cookies; at last, an allergy free alternative to peanut butter cookies that everyone can enjoy.

-When Spouse spotted some soy butter at the supermarket and brought it home, I admit I was skeptical but the texture of peanut butter was there and although the taste was milder than real peanut butter, the flavor was definitely there.
+When Spouse spotted some soy butter at the supermarket and brought it home, I admit I was skeptical but the texture of peanut butter was there and although the taste was milder than real peanut butter, the flavour was definitely there.

 The real test at our house would be the cookies though and they did not disappoint there either.
 Even my non peanut butter liking son liked these cookies which I attribute to the slightly milder flavour.